AnnaNguyen205/Nguyen_Ho_Midterm/README.md

 ## Installation

-TODO: Describe the installation process
+TODO: Describe the installation/something else needed process

 ## Usage

-TODO: Write usage instructions
+TODO: Write usage in clear instructions

-## Contributing
+## Contributing to our life

-1. Fork it!
+1. Fork it!!?!?!??!
 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`